davidfowl/DocsStaging/Pipelines.md

 ### Cancellation

 `PipeReader.ReadAsync` supports passing a `CancellationToken` which will result in an `OperationCanceledException` if the token is cancelled while there's a read pending.
-It also supports a non-exceptional way to cancel the current read operation via `PipeReader.CancelPendingRead`.
+It also supports a way to cancel the current read operation via `PipeReader.CancelPendingRead` which avoids raising an exception.
 Calling this method will return a `ReadResult` with `IsCanceled` set to true.
 This can be extremely useful for halting the existing read loop in a non-destructive and non-exceptional way.

 ```C#
 public class MyConnection